jimmoffitt/FloodSocial/README.md

 # FloodSocial

 Code for an example Twitter notification system based on subscribers sharing locations of interest.
+When those areas match on geo-tagged Tweets of interest, a Direct Message is sent to the subscriber.

 + /enroll - the _Enroller_ - Twitter Account Activity Webhook consumer, subscribers share location privately.
   + PowerTrack Rules Manager - Creates and manages subscriber-specific PowerTrack filters.